Allium/WithoutHeadOrFoot/_posts/2016-02-11-Day-In-Day-In.md

 *Today was an exciting day for physics.
 The LIGO collaboration announced the first ever detection of "gravitational waves", the existence of which was predicted by Albert Einstein a century ago.
 Yes, he was right about everything.*

 *It so happens that a couple of years ago I wrote a short science fiction story which featured gravitational waves and interferometric detectors as a keystone of the plot.
-As a piece of writing, I'm afraid it has many shortcomings; but the opportunity was too good to miss, so here it is!*
+As a piece of writing, it has many shortcomings; but the opportunity was too good to miss, so here it is.*

 <br>